Free Shipping on orders over $3,000.

 G-Shaped Kitchen With Island

-Large g-shaped kitchen with island with text: A g-shaped layout in a large kitchen opens up the possibility of adding an island for extra workspace.
+A G-shaped layout in a large kitchen opens up the possibility of adding an island for extra workspace.

 If your space is large enough, you may be able to incorporate a kitchen island in the center of your G-shaped layout.
-A kitchen island allows for even more prep space — ideal for multiple chefs to work comfortably in the kitchen.
+An island allows for even more prep space — ideal for multiple chefs to work comfortably in the kitchen.

 G-Shaped Kitchen With Island